brood915/Football-Mania/README.md

 ```
 Allows users to search for league/tournament tables and players' stats,
-and to save them to the local storage so they can see what they want all at once on ONE same page.
+and to save them to the local storage so they can see what they want all at once on ONE page.
 The data saved get updated automatically whenever users revisit the page.

 Built with react, redux, and react-router.